Camilla Nylund: Career

 Born in Vaasa, Finland, Nylund first studied musicology in Turku, and voice at the conservatoire.
-She continued her studies at the Mozarteum in Salzburg.
-After finishing her schooling in Austria, she became a member of the Staatsoper Hannover, followed by the Semperoper in Dresden, where she remained until 2002.
-Nylund was honoured there with the Christel-Goltz Prize - for roles such as Marie in Smetana's Die verkaufte Braut, Agathe in Weber's Der Freischütz, and Fiordiligi in Mozart's Così fan tutte.
+She continued her studies at the Mozarteum in Salzburg with Eva Illes.
+After finishing her schooling in Austria, she made her professional debut at the Finnish National Opera in Helsinki in 1996 as the Countess in Le nozze di Figaro.
+She was a member of the Staatsoper Hannover ensemble from 1995-1999, singing roles such as Countess (Le nozze di figaro), Pamina (Die Zauberflöte), Fiordiligi (Così fan tutte), Marie (Die verkaufte Braut), Agathe (Der Freischütz), Eva (Meistersinger), Freia (Rheingold), Gutrune (Götterdämmerung), Countess (Capriccio), Lisa (Das Land des Lächelns) and Mimì (La bohème).
+She then joined the ensemble of the Semperoper in Dresden in 1999, where she remained until 2002, performing roles including as Countess (Capriccio), Marie (Die verkaufte Braut), Fiordiligi (Così fan tutte), Nitocris (Belshazzar), Vitellia (La clemenza di Tito), Alice Ford (Falstaff), Tatjana (Eugene Onegin), Marschallin (Rosenkavalier) and Arabella.
+Nylund was honoured there with the Christel-Goltz Prize - for her interpretations of Marie in Smetana's Die verkaufte Braut, Agathe in Weber's Der Freischütz, and Fiordiligi in Mozart's Così fan tutte.
 In the season of 2004/2005, she gained international acclaim by debuting three roles: Elisabeth in Wagner's Tannhäuser. the title role in Salome by Richard Strauss at the Cologne Opera and the title role of Beethoven's Fidelio at the Opernhaus Zürich.
 She appeared in the re-opening of the restored Frauenkirche in Dresden in November of 2005, performing the soprano solo in Beethoven's Missa solemnis, conducted by Fabio Luisi, alongside Birgit Remmert, Christian Elsner and René Pape.

 In 2008, Nylund appeared at the Salzburg Festival for the first time, presenting the title role of Dvořák's Rusalka.
 She starred as Elisabeth in Wagner's Tannhäuser at the Bayreuth Festival from 2011 until 2014, and had her festival-debut as Sieglinde (Die Walküre) in 2017.
 In 2014, she also appeared in the title role of Ariadne auf Naxos at the Oper Frankfurt, as the Marschallin in Der Rosenkavalier at the Grand Théâtre de Luxembourg, and in the soprano part of Beethoven's Ninth Symphony at the Hollywood Bowl in Los Angeles.
 In January 2017, she took part in the opening of the Elbphilharmonie, performing the soprano part in Beethoven's Missa solemnis alongside Sarah Connolly, Klaus Florian Vogt and Luca Pisaroni with the Hamburger Symphoniker conducted by Jeffrey Tate.
 In 2018, Nylund appeared as the Countess in Capriccio at the Oper Frankfurt, staged by Brigitte Fassbaender.